ahryciuk/Summary-of-SPT-4-Cryostat-Design/README.md

   <img src="final_CAD_renders./SPT4_optics_tube_cutaway.PNG" width="600">
 </p>

 The sensitive cryogenic environment is maintained by a Bluefors SD250 Dilution refrigerator and a Cryomech PT420 Pulse Tube cryo-cooler.
 The internals of the cryostat are contained within a set of three nested cylinders heat sunk to progressively lower temperatures (300 Kelvin, 50 Kelvin, and 4 Kelvin).
 This nested design dramatically limits the radiative heat transfer to the focal plane, allowing the dilution refrigerator to maintain the 100 milliKelvin temperature for the MKID detectors.
+Care had to be taken in the design of the insulating support structures between these temperature stages to not couple drive frequencies from the telescope observing to the focal plane.
 <p align="center">
   <img src="final_CAD_renders./SPT4_exploded_view.PNG" width="600">
 </p>

-Annotated half-cutaway:
+An annotated half-cutaway is shown below with the light ray traces overlaid on the central optics tube.
 <p align="center">
   <img src="final_CAD_renders./SPT4_cutaway_annotated.PNG" width="600">
 </p>